NemeanLion42/fritter-backend/README.md

 **Returns**

-- A set of users who upvoted the freet indicated by freetId
+- An array of users who upvoted the freet indicated by freetId
-- A set of users who downvoted the freet indicated by freetId
+- An array of users who downvoted the freet indicated by freetId

 **Throws**